chuckbutler/charm-storm-twitter/README.markdown

     [2014-10-20 07:56:02,792] INFO [ReplicaFetcherManager on broker 0] Removed fetcher for partitions [twitter.live,0],[twitter.live,1] (kafka.server.ReplicaFetcherManager)
     [2014-10-20 07:56:03,255] INFO [ReplicaFetcherManager on broker 0] Removed fetcher for partitions [twitter.live,0],[twitter.live,1] (kafka.server.ReplicaFetcherManager)

+  1.2.
+As a service

+Assuming this was deployed with Juju, Kafka would be a daemon started automatically:

+    root@kafka-0:~# service kafka <start | stop | restart>

+Note this require your Zookeeper cluster to be up & running.

 2. Start the Kafka Producer

+  2.1.
+Manually

 In  the Kafka language, Producer means your "data source collection hub".
 It's the primary Kafka node that connects to your raw data source, in our case a Twitter Streaming API feed.

-For this we use an old version of https://github.com/NFLabs/kafka-twitter.git
+For this we use an old version of https://github.com/NFLabs/kafka-twitter.git which we refactored a little bit.

-See the related project for more information but assuming this was deployed with Juju on the same node as you Kafka Server,
+See the related project for more information but assuming this was deployed with Juju on the same node as you Kafka Server, you can start it in command line with

     :~# cd /opt/kafka-twitter
     :~# ./gradlew run -Pargs="/opt/kafka-twitter/conf/producer.conf"